mahipalsingh26/Scrape-YouTube/README.md

 ```
 http://127.0.0.1:8000/download-video?name=Tech Burner
 ```
-Import "youTubeScrape.postman_collection.json" file in postman to find more request options.
+Import the "youTubeScrape.postman_collection.json" file in postman to find more request options.